Orthogonal-Research-Lab/Meta-Interdisciplinarity/README.md

 This repository will feature data and materials at the intersection of meta-science and interdisciplinarity.

+### Data Science for Discovery:

+An initiative associated with the eLife Ambassadors program and the Reproducibility for Everybody initiative.

 ### Points to consider:

 #### 1) field-finding